danskernesdigitalebibliotek/dpl-cms/docs/bnf.md

 - Duplicate subscriptions are avoided by checking `subscription_uuid`.
 - If a tag name is provided, a term is created/reused in the `'tags'` vocabulary and assigned to the subscription.
+- The helper function returns an informative message if the bnf_client module is not enabled.